-Its become a Bicycle frenzy community and its a great way to control pollution and fit as well.
+Its become a Bicycle frenzy community and its a great way to control pollution and stay fit too.

 Pollution - the biggest problem the earth is facing today.
 With the advancement of technology and with the rise in globalisation, though lives became easier to live, it turned harmful to the environment.
 This in turn started affecting lives - a cycle.
 The environment started showing her dark side when humankind gave her the worst out of their development.
 Once this revolution from nature's side started, humans began to realise the mistake they have done and this led them to immerse themselves in taking corrective measures.
 Carpooling, using public transport, switching to a sustainable way of living, going organic are some of the many methods people started following in order to soothe and pacify the damage.
 One among all these measures is encouraging the use of bicycles for commuting to closer distances.
 Instead of igniting the bike's fuel to get some groceries from a store next to the lane, why not take a bicycle and pedal it across the street?
 This way, one can curb carbon emissions on a daily basis.
 When an Amsterdam-based social enterprise Bycs has chosen Hyderabad's Santhana Selvan as the Bicycle Mayor of Hyderabad, it is for him to take this idea of bicycle riding to as many people as he can and encourage people to pedal more in order to save the environment.